gutsy/goclearsolr/README.md

 1. pull the code, (obviously)

-2. replace the url and instance variables with the url of the core (including /update at the end, of course) and the instance name (if you care, of course)
+2. replace the url and instance variables with the url of the core (including /update at the end, of course) and the instance name (used for lookup) in the hashmap

 3. run the script in a command line with 'go run goclearsolr.go'

-If you want to use this for multiple solr instances, simply copy and rename the files (I have mine as 'goclearlocal', 'gocleardev', 'goclearqa' and so on).

-TODO: Make this one script that will take an argument for each instance, and store/pull the instance url/name from an array instead of needing multiple scripts.
+4. enter the instance name you're wanting to clear and the script will do the rest.